johndistasio/signals/README.md

 ## Signaling

-TODO describe the intended request flow at a high level

 ### Endpoints

 The service exposes it's endpoints via HTTP/1.x on the port specified by the `--addr` flag or `SIGNALS_ADDR` environment variable (default `:8080`).